Nicholas Laucella: Musical career

+In 1911, Laucella appeared under the musical direction of the Czech conductor Josef Stránský in the premiere of his symphonic poem Consalvo.
+Laucella dedicated his score to Stránský, who became the new conductor of the New York Philharmonic Society in 1911.
+The composition was premiered in Carnegie Hall and provides a musical setting for the poem by the Italian philosopher Giacomo Leopardi (1832).
+The performance was reviewed in The New Music Review, which applauded Laucella as a composer of a concise musical work with unusual promise.

+Laucella's composition reflects the thoughts and emotions of a young man who is dying but whose wavering faith in mankind is reawakened by the kiss of his one unrequited love.
+In order to convey the deep despair which engulfs the dying man, Laucella scored the opening bars for the cellos and basses as Andante lugubre in B-minor.
+The poet's vision of his one true love is heralded by trumpets and trombones which are scored Allegro agitato in B-major and his prayer for one last kiss is scored as Maestoso e molto espresione in B-major.
+Subsequently, the motive of true love emerges tutti in both the strings and the woodwinds to the accompaniment of arpeggios in the harp.
+A decrescendo signals the young man's exhaustion which is accented by the rumble of the kettle drums.
+As sleep overcomes the poet, he is inspired by his beloved, which Laucella scored as Elvira: Moderato in F-major.
+A violent reawakening soon emerges and the music of the Andante lugubre returns with broad development and a subsequent return to the key of B major to underscore the poet's last thoughts: Nay, happy I esteem my lot.
+Two precious things the world still gives.
+To mortals, Love and Death.
+To one, heaven guides me now, in youth; and in the other, I am fortunate.

 Laucella premiered his Whitehouse - Impressions of Norfolk at the annual Litchfield County Norfolk Music Festival in Norfolk, Connecticut in 1917.
 The composition embodies Laucella's impressions of the festival's events and was dedicated to the gracious patrons of the festival Mr. and Mrs. Carl Stoeckel, whose residence was mentioned in the title of the work.
 Laucella utilized a recurring theme in the chimes throughout the work in tribute to the village's Congregational Church.
 Critics described the composition as a rich tapestry of musical textures and The New York Times praised Laucella's fondness for Italian tunefulness.
 Critics at The New York Tribune described his music as both graceful and melodic.

-In 1911, Laucella appeared under the musical direction of the Czech conductor Josef Stránský in the premiere of his symphonic poem Consalvo.
-Laucella dedicated his score to Stránský, who became the new conductor of the New York Philharmonic in 1911.
-The premiere of the composition was reviewed in The New Music Review, which applauded Laucella as a composer of a concise musical work with unusual promise.

 During this time Laucella achieved additional notoriety as a concert accompanist to the Spanish coloratura soprano Maria Barrientos during a concert tour in Worcester, Massachusetts.
 He also received recognition for his collaboration with the conductor Joseph Knecht and the Waldorf–Astoria Orchestra at the Waldorf Astoria Hotel in 1916.
 His opera Mokanna was completed circa 1915.
 It incorporates a libretto by Enrico Golisciani and is based on the poem Lalla-Rookh by Thomas Moore.